 I am an experienced psychotherapist providing both open-ended and time-limited psychotherapy/counselling.
 I work from a psychodynamic perspective.
 This means that I attach importance not only to current experiences and ways of relating, but also to how these may be linked to earlier experiences - understanding the underlying nature of the behaviour and emotions which are causing difficulty or distress can help to relieve suffering and open up the possibility for change.

 I work from a comfortable consulting room situated very close to Victoria underground and mainline stations.
-Do get in touch by email or telephone if you'd like to arrange an initial meeting, or if you have any questions.
+During the Coronavirus pandemic, I am working via Skype.
+Do get in touch by email or telephone if you'd like to arrange an appointment, or if you have any questions.
 All enquiries are dealt with in the strictest confidence.

 Training, qualifications & experience

 I trained as a psychodynamic psychotherapist at WPF Therapy, one of the country's leading and most highly respected training institutions.
 As a registered member of the BACP (British Association for Counselling & Psychotherapy), the FPC (Foundation for Psychotherapy and Counselling) and the BPC (British Psychoanalytic Council), I am bound by strict ethical and professional codes of conduct.
 I have many years of clinical experience.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.

 The British Psychoanalytic Council (BPC) is a professional association, representing the profession of psychoanalytic psychotherapy.

 The organisation is itself made up of fourteen member organisations and BPC accredits the trainings of its member organisations.
 An individual who qualifies from one of these trainings is then eligible for entry into the BPC's register.